RAYLIGHT FOR MAC 2.08

 Here is a suggested workflow to improve your productivity and take advantage of the features of Raylight.

-1. The cameraman or assistant camera uses a Mac laptop computer and P2 CMS software (free from Panasonic) to backup the card onto hard drive and rename the clips, and fill in any metadata items such as ProgramName (e.g. "MyFeatureFilm"), UserClipName (e.g. "Scene 23 Take 5"), etc. and give a name to the P2 card, i.e. "MyShootDay1".
+1. The cameraman or assistant camera uses a Mac laptop computer and P2 CMS software (free from Panasonic) to backup the card onto hard drive, and fill in any metadata items such as ProgramName (e.g. "MyFeatureFilm"), UserClipName (e.g. "Scene 23 Take 5"), etc. and give a name to the P2 card, i.e. "MyShootDay1".

 2. The backup drive or the P2 Cards are connected to the editor's computer.

 3. The editor scans with Raylight using the User Clip Name, Volume Name, and Program Name options.
+He uses the "After Scan, Import to FCP" option.
 The shots are automatically organized into a "MyFeatureFilm" folder in the Raylight folder.
 Inside the "MyFeatureFilm" folder there will be a "MyShootDay1" folder (the name of the P2 Card).
+The folders appear in the media bin after scanning.

-4. Then inside the "MyShootDay1" folder will be a number of .MXF.mov Raylight link files, beginning with "Scene23 Take 5 0001FG.MXF.mov" where 0001FG.MXF is the first clip that was shot on that day.
+4. Then inside the "MyShootDay1" folder will be a number of .MXF.mov Raylight link files, beginning with "Scene23 Take 5 0001FG.MXF" where 0001FG.MXF is the first clip that was shot on that day.

 5. If an external drive is used for editing, then the Raylight links should be moved to the drive and backed up along with the card images.
 If the drive is moved to another computer, the links will still function as long as the structure of the drive is not changed and the volume name of the drive is not changed.
 Also the other computer does not need to have Raylight installed.
 The link files, once they are created, are completely handled by Quicktime without help from Raylight.